-Inside a maximum security, geographically secret Colombian prison, there is a man named Luis Garavito.
-He lives separately from the other prisoners, for his own protection and only takes food and drinks given to him by those he knows.
+Living separately from the other prisoners for his own protection, Garavito only takes food and drinks given to him by those he knows.
 His guards describe him as relaxed, positive, and respectful.
-He’s studying to be a politician, and upon his release he hopes to start a career in activism, helping abused children.
+He’s studying to be a politician, and upon his release, he hopes to start a career in activism, helping abused children.

-Police believe the number is closer to 400, and continue to this day to prove it.
+Police believe the number is closer to 400, and continue to this day to attempt to prove it.

-Though there was hardly a reason to be, Garavito was careful about his crimes.
-He specifically targeted the downtrodden, the homeless, orphaned boys who roamed the streets looking for food or attention.
-Once he found one, he would approach him, luring them away from the crowded city streets, promising the younger boys gifts or candy, and the older boys money or employment.
+Careful about his crimes, Garavito specifically targeted the downtrodden, the homeless, and orphaned boys who roamed the streets looking for food or safety.
+Once he found one, he would approach and lure them away from the crowded city streets by promising them gifts or candy, money or employment.

-Once he’d lured the boy away, he would walk with him for a time, encouraging the boy to share with Garavito about his life, and earning his trust.
+Once he’d lured the boy away, he would walk with him for a time, encouraging the boy to share with Garavito about his life to earn his trust.
 In reality, he was wearing the boys down, walking just long enough that they would tire, making them vulnerable and unwary.

-He’d corner the tired boy, binding his wrists together.
+Luis Garavito would corner the tired victims and bind their wrists together.
 Then he’d torture them beyond belief.

 According to police reports, the Beast truly earned his nickname.
 The bodies of the victims that were recovered showed signs of prolonged torture, including bite marks and anal penetration.
 In multiple cases, the victim’s genitals were removed and placed in his mouth.
 Several of the bodies were decapitated.

-Five years after Luis Garavito murdered his first victim, police began to take notice of the missing children.
+But it wouldn’t be until five years after La Bestia murdered his first victim that police began to take notice of the missing children.